ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 ----------
 To ensure that every commit you make is compliant with the code style guidelines for PyAnsys, you can take advantage of `pre-commit`_ in your project.
-Every time you stage some changes and try to commit them, `pre-commit`_ will only allow you to do this only if all defined hooks succeed.
+Every time you stage some changes and try to commit them, `pre-commit`_ only allows them to be committed if all defined hooks succeed.

 The configuration for `pre-commit`_ must be defined in a ``.pre-commit-config.yaml`` file.
 The following lines present a minimum